rheiland/tool4ise/README.md

 # tool4ise
-Auto-create a Jupyter tool for PhysiCell-related models and output.
-The directory structure of this repository is intended to match that required for a [nanoHUB](https://nanohub.org/) tool installation.
+This repository helps auto-generate a Jupyter notebook GUI for PhysiCell-related models and output.
+The directory structure and content of the repository matches a template required for a [nanoHUB](https://nanohub.org/) tool installation.
 However, creating an actual nanoHUB tool is optional; the GUI created here should also work (with fewer bells & whistles, perhaps) on your personal computer, assuming you have the required Python modules and are able to run a Jupyter notebook server.

 ## Dependencies